 In addition to syncing your Dropbox folder, you can use Dropbox to backup your computer or specific folders, securely share files and documents, and access saved files for up to 30 days after deletion.

 I’ve had a Dropbox account since August 2011 (happy anniversary to me), and a paid account for many years.
 I couldn’t imagine running my online business without it!

 Google Drive is a cloud storage solution from the search giant you likely use multiple times per day already.
 If you have a Gmail account or any other type of Google account, you already have Google Drive and may not even realize it.
 Free Google accounts come with 15GB of storage shared among Gmail, Google Drive and Google Photos.

-Paid plans start at $20 per year or $2 per month for 100GB of storage.
-I have the 200GB plan for $30 per year, which I share with my family.
-More expensive plans give you 2TB to 30TB, but you’ll pay a lot more at those levels.
+Paid plans start at $1.99 per month for 100GB of storage.
+I have the 200GB plan for $2.99 per month, which I share with my family.
+More expensive plans start at 2TB, but you’ll pay a lot more at those levels.
 (Here’s how much a terabyte is.)